The Group operates a “Skill for Life” programme which costs £175 (but subject to review periodically) and includes the following:

 From time to time limited promotions may be available, we’ll let you know about any current ones when you enquire.
 At times we are able to offer discounts for new or inexperienced drivers and riders but we can only give these discounts whilst we have funds, see below for more information.

-You can sign up for a “Skill For Life” car course right now, by clicking on the car key on our home page.
-You’ll need to have your credit card handy to use it.
-Alternatively contact the Secretary to find out more.
+You can sign up for a “Skill For Life” car course right now, by contacting the Secretary to find out more (07707 035518)